Kyslik/laravel-filterable/README.md

 ### Example with generic filters

 Let's say you want to use generic filters on `User` model.
-You will have to create filter class `App/Filters/UserFilter.php` and specify `$filterables` just like below:
+You will have to create filter class `App/Filters/UserFilter.php` (`php artisan make:filter UserFilter -g`) and specify `$filterables` just like below:

 ```php
 <?php